Multi-Vehicle Car Accidents

 - Psychological Trauma

 These injuries can be very serious and cause a host of other issues beyond dealing with vehicle repairs and negotiating with insurance companies.
 A serious car accident can have serious adverse effects on the victim and their family as well.
-If a parent or guardian who is the main source of income for their household is severely injured in a car accident, it can shatter the entire family’s financial and emotional stability in a matter of mere seconds.
+If a parent or guardian who is the main source of income for their household is severely injured in a multi-vehicle car accident in Fort Lauderdale or the surrounding area, it can shatter the entire family’s financial and emotional stability in a matter of mere seconds.
 For example, if that family’s main source of income is in the business of construction and a car accident renders them paralyzed, that family has no way of earning substantial income and that debilitating car accident will force the family out of their home and onto the streets.
 Most car accidents are caused by reckless or negligent behavior on part of at least one of the parties involved in a crash.
 When an entire family’s propensity to receive income is impeded by someone’s negligent behavior such as speeding, texting and driving, or drunk driving, then that person must be held accountable for the damage that they caused that family.
 In the past, we’ve gotten our clients compensation for the following damages:

 - Lost Wages: If injuries sustained from a car accident has prevented you from doing your job for any period of time, you deserve to be compensated by the driver whose negligence caused your injuries.